kensnyder/react-thermals/README.md

 asynchronously.

-You can use `await store.nextState()` to take action when the next state is resolved and all components have been re-rendered.
+You can use `await store.nextState()` to take action when the next state is resolved and all affected components have been re-rendered.

 ### Synchronous Actions